 Blepharoplasty : Upper Eyelid Surgery

-Blepharoplasty of the eyelids, commonly referred as eye lift surgery, is one of the most frequently performed procedures at Prasad Cosmetic Surgery.
+Blepharoplasty of the eyelids, commonly referred as eye lift surgery or eyelid surgery, is one of the most frequently performed procedures at Prasad Cosmetic Surgery.
 Dr Amiya Prasad, a top cosmetic oculofacial plastic surgeon, has helped many patients reveal their eyes with a natural look through carefully performed blepharoplasty.
 Sagging skin and puffiness in the eyelid can make one appear tired and lacking in energy.

 Upper eyelid surgery improves the aesthetics of the eyes by addressing excess and sagging skin often associated with aging, as well as the appearance of puffy eye bags.
 Dr. Prasad has pioneered several techniques in eye lift surgery, resulting in minimal incisions, safer anesthesia, and quicker recovery.